Cory Chisel and The Wandering Sons: Awards

+In 2016, Chisel received a Grammy-nomination for Best American Roots Song for "The Traveling Kind," which he cowrote with Emmylou Harris and Rodney Crowell.
 Chisel was named Artist of the Year at the 2010 Wisconsin Area Music Industry awards.
 The song "Born Again" was awarded Song of the Year and Death Won't Send a Letter was named Record of the Year.